 Matthew W. Beaudet is the Commissioner of the Chicago Department of Buildings.
 He is a Cofounder and Past President of the Illinois Native American Bar Association, received the Illinois State Bar Association’s Community Service Award (2002), and was recognized as a Notable Executive of Color in Construction & Real Estate by Crain’s Chicago Business (2022).
 Mr. Beaudet received his B.S. from Loyola University Chicago and his J.D. from the University of Illinois Chicago School of Law and has also studied law at Oxford University and Universität Salzburg.

-Ernest R. Blomquist, III, is a Senior Partner at Massucci, Blomquist, Anderson & Dunn in Arlington Heights, where he concentrates his practice in criminal litigation and DUI matters.
-He is a member of the National Association of Criminal Defense Attorneys, a member of the Western Illinois University School of Law Enforcement and Criminal Justice Administration, and a lecturer at the National Judicial College at the University of Nevada, Reno.
-Mr. Blomquist has been named Illinois Crime Commission Municipal Attorney Man of the Year.
-He has received the IICLE® Addis Hull Award for Excellence in Continuing Legal Education and the Highest Rating in Legal Ability and Ethical Standards from the Martindale-Hubbell Peer Review.
+Ernest R. Blomquist, III, is a Senior Partner at Blomquist & Anderson in Arlington Heights, where he concentrates his practice in criminal litigation and DUI matters.
+He has served Arlington Heights as its Prosecutor for 46 years.
+He is a member of the National Association of Criminal Defense Attorneys and a lecturer at the National Judicial College at the University of Nevada, Reno.
+He has been named Illinois Crime Commission Municipal Attorney Man of the Year, received the IICLE® Addis Hull Award for Excellence in Continuing Legal Education, and received the Highest Rating in Legal Ability and Ethical Standards from the Martindale-Hubbell Peer Review.
 Mr. Blomquist received his B.A. from Western Illinois University, did postgraduate studies at Northeastern Illinois University Daniel L. Goodwin College of Education, and received his J.D. from Chicago-Kent College of Law.
+In 2018, he was honored by the Chicago-Kent’s Professional Achievement Award.

 No bio available.